NextronSystems/thor-manual/signatures/ioc-formats.rst

 Named Pipes
 -----------

-Named Pipe IOCs are specified in one of the following formats:
+Named Pipe IOCs use one of the following formats:

 .. code-block:: text